oknozor/toml-bombadil/README.md

 To use encryption this you need to have [gnupg](https://gnupg.org/) installed, and a pair of gpg keys.

-1. Add your gpg user id to your bombadil config :
+1. Add your gpg user id to bombadil's config :

     ```toml
     dotfile_dir = "bombadil-example"